 As an aside, the same goes for programming.
 It is one thing to have a good idea, and quite another to design computer program that implements it.
 There are many apparently "good" theories in cognitive science that stumble at the implementational stage.
 That is why I teach this course using computers.
-Programming forces you to make your assumptions and theories sufficiently explicit to be tested.
+Producing clear writing is like good programming-they force you to make your assumptions and theories sufficiently explicit to be communicated and tested.